Vitamin C – More than just Oranges

-How to use: Add to hot oil phase of formulas; if it does not dissolve completely add vitamin C and oil to a mortar and blend the mixture thoroughly with the pestle.
-For external use only.
+How to use: Add to the hot oil phase of formulas; if it does not dissolve completely you can add your vitamin C and hot oil (140F) to a mortar and blend the mixture thoroughly with the pestle.
+You can also try using your stick blender, however, you will have better results with a mortar and pestle.
 Recommended Usage Rate: Final concentration 0.5%-8%.

 Naturally occurring citric acid is often mistaken for vitamin C and is a member of the alpha hydroxy acid (AHA) group.
 Citric acid is often used as an ingredient in exfoliants and chemical peels, such as Essential’s Alpha Hydroxy Liquid Bundle, but most often citric acid is used to adjust the pH in personal care products such as lotions, cremes, shampoos, etc.

 How to Use: To reduce the pH (increase the acidity) of water-based products, add citric acid at approximately 0.2% during the water phase or final phase.
 Ideally, skin care products should have a pH between 4.5 and 5.5.
 In an exfoliant or chemical peel, citric acid can be added at up to 5%.
 Alpha hydroxy acids can irritate the skin, so exercise caution.
 When used at very low levels as an acidifier/processing aid, citric acid does not need to be listed on ingredient decks.
 Recommended Usage Rate: use at >10% or at pH <3.5.